Sage

 This project draws inspiration from two other open source projects:

-This project implements an MCP server that exposes three tools:
+This project implements an MCP server that exposes two primary tools:

 sage-opinion